 What have you learned from your Estimation Process?
 What Estimation tips do you have?

 Part of an ongoing series called Scrum Master Tales.
-The series covers Scrum Master John and his team as they develop an online bookstore.
+The series covers Scrum Master Steve and his team as they develop an online bookstore.